-- VSD VIPA SD-Card - External memory card for programs and firmware. - VSC VIPASetCard - External memory card (VSD) for programs and firmware with the possibility to unlock optional functions like work memory and field bus interfaces. - These functions (FSC: Feature Set Code) can be purchased separately.
+- VSD VIPA SD-Card - External memory card for programs and firmware. - VSC VIPASetCard - External memory card (VSD) for programs and firmware with the possibility to unlock optional functions like work memory and field bus interfaces. - These functions (FSC: Feature Set Code) can be purchased separately. - To activate a FSC the corresponding card is to be installed and a Overall reset is to be established. & Chap.
+4.13 'Overall reset' page 113

-To avoid malfunctions, you should use VIPA memory cards of YASKAWA.
+To avoid malfunctions, you should use memory cards of Yaskawa.
 These correspond to the industrial standard.
-A list of the currently available VSD respectively VSC can be found at www.vipa.com
+A list of the currently available VSD respectively VSC can be found at www.yaskawa.eu.com